*First author is Angela Braden, journalist at Science Mommy

 Though they would have been wise to point out that the cited study didn’t look at crying-it-out, or total extinction, we can’t blame Parents magazine entirely for their erroneous reporting.
 The study authors themselves stated that “behavioral methods” for sleep training could be used with confidence.
 A journalist would have to actually look at the methodology of the study to see that the researchers were using that term broadly, loosely and without scientific merit.

-If they did take a peek at the study design, though, they’d be confronted with an even bigger problem: the intervention and control groups had no discernable differences, making it impossible to really measure anything.
+If they did take a peek at the study design, though, they’d be confronted with an even bigger problem: the intervention and control groups had no discernible differences, making it impossible to really measure anything.

 The researchers report that they used “Intent To Treat” (ITT) in their study design.
 This means they have no idea what the parents in either group ultimately did or didn’t do in terms of sleep training.
 They assume their intervention group followed their proposed sleep-training “treatment,” at least more often than not.
 They compared apples to apples.